indrareddy333/indrareddy333/README.md

 ## 🚀 About Me

-- 🔭 I’m currently working on Java mini projects
+- 🔭 I’m currently Practsing Java
 - 🌱 I’m currently learning Spring boot
 - 👯 I’m looking to collaborate on java
 - 🤔 I’m looking for help with devlopment